JoschD/spotify_tools/README.md

  - open your local copy of `config_example.ini`, and fill in your spotify `username` as well as the `client_id` and `client_secret` from your just created app
+ _(depending on how you registered in spotify `username` might not what you expect.
+You can figure it out by going to http://open.spotify.com and clicking on the top right on your name and then on "Profile".
+The part in the address now after `open.spotify.com/user/` should be your username/userid)_
  - rename `config_example.ini` to `config.ini` and have it in the folder you are running the scripts from